Trigeminal Neuralgia: How I Survived the Worst Pain Ever

 My Microvascular Decompression Surgery (MVD)

-Renowned neurosurgeon Dr. Peter Janetta developed Microvascular Decompression surgery as a way to attack the root cause of TN pain more than four decades ago.
+Renowned neurosurgeon Dr. Peter Janetta developed MVD surgery as a way to attack the root cause of TN pain more than four decades ago.
 Initially, the medical community challenged this invasive surgery for TN, especially since less invasive treatments existed.
-Today, many neurosurgeons believe that MVD surgery offers the best chance for long-term pain relief.
+Today, many neurosurgeons believe that this type of surgery offers the best chance for long-term pain relief.
 It is also the only surgical treatment that goes to the root of the problem for most TN patients and does not aim to damage the nerve.
 This was important to me, to keep my nerve intact, so that one day, when a cure comes, my nerve will be in a healthy state.

 Day One After MVD Surgery